ricardojosehlima/lemma_spacy_pt/README.md

 en

-Taking as starting point,the output of lemmatization provided by Spacy (version 2.3.2 and using the model 'pt_core_news_lg'), a set of rules was built to generate lemmas that are closer to the standard.
+Taking as starting point,the output of lemmatization provided by Spacy (works on versions 3.0 and 3.1), a set of rules was built to generate lemmas that are closer to the standard.

+It is possible to test a sentence or to use a file.
+The result will appear on the terminal when a sentence is tested, otherwise a file with the results will be generated.

 As an example, take the sentence below:

 "Uma empresa não é como uma família."